 The Carbanak threat actor remains an active threat, efficiently attacking lucrative targets time after time and constantly updating its arsenal.

 Protecting an enterprise against this kind of threat is a major challenge.
-Carbanak-style attacks emphasize the difference between existing products which detect a compromise in a machine, unfortunately after it is already too late and Minerva's innovative Environment Simulation Technology (EST).
+Carbanak-style attacks emphasize the difference between existing products which detect a compromise in a machine, unfortunately after it is already too late and the Minerva Anti-Evasion Platform.

 Minerva’s technology prevents the infection before any damage is done, foiling the malware's attempt to hide itself within a different, supposedly benign, process.